browserslist/browserslist-example/README.md

 Browserslist config can be defined in `.browserslistrc` file or in `browserslist` section of `package.json`.

-In this example, we define target browsers in `package.json` to reduce config files in project root:
+In this example, we defined target browsers in `package.json` to reduce config files in project dir:

 ```diff
 {